 MI TALint: Toronto Academic Libraries Internship

-To enhance student learning, the Faculty of Information has partnered with University of Toronto Libraries (UTL) to oversee TALint: the Toronto Academic Libraries Internship.
-This is an immersive mentoring opportunity designed to provide a guaranteed 15 hours/week for the full two years of the program (including the summers).
-TALint is not restricted to LIS students, but inclusive of all students interested in careers in academic libraries.
-For more information, please click the button below:
+The Faculty of Information partners with University of Toronto Libraries (UTL) to oversee TALint: the Toronto Academic Libraries Internship.
+This is an immersive mentoring opportunity designed to provide a guaranteed 15 hours/week of work for the full two years of the MI program (including summers).
+TALint is not restricted to LIS students.
+It includes all students interested in careers in academic libraries.
+The Careers office provides assistance and support to TALint interns.